mrdayv/mrdayv/README.md

 <h1>Hello There!👋 I'm David</h1>

 <h2>About Me</h2>
 <p>I'm a Software Engineering graduate from Delta 360, eager to continue my academic journey at the <b>Open Hellenic University</b> in the Computer Science program.
-I'm driven by a need to understand how things work, something that had me going through many hobbies initially and studies like Astrophysics at the <b>Sofia University "St. Kliment Ohridski"</b> a several years back, and currently focusing on the software development.</p>
+I'm driven by a need to understand how things work, something that had me going through many hobbies initially and studies later on like Astrophysics at the <b>Sofia University "St. Kliment Ohridski"</b> a several years back, and currently focusing on the software development.</p>

 <p>I have developed a background on full-stack web development through professional, academic and self-driven experiences and projects.</p>
 <br>